afurrer143/starter-restaurant-reservation/README.md

 To get started with this project, you will need to follow these steps:

+1. Create at least one postgreSQL database (up to four for testing, dev, preview, prod)
-1. Clone this repository to your local machine
+2. Clone this repository to your local machine
-2. Install the necessary dependencies using the command npm install
+3. Install the necessary dependencies using the command npm install
+4. Run `cp ./back-end/.env.sample ./back-end/.env`
+5. Update the `.back-end/.env` file with the connection URL to your own postgreSQL database(s)
+6. Run `cp ./front-end/.env.sample ./front-end/.env` You only need to edit this file if you need to connect to a backend location other than `http://localhost:5001` which is the default port for the backend
-3. Start the application using the command npm start
+6. Start the application using the command `npm start` or `npm run start:dev`

 ## Features